stalk-calvin/Java-Algorithms/README.md

 ## How many algorithms?

-There are roughly 531 java algorithms exists with 815 test cases.
+There are roughly 532 java algorithms exists with 818 test cases.
-See [list of algorithm source files](script/list_of_src_files) for all the algorithms here.